craig9/dotfiles/README.md

 # dotfiles
-My configs for tmux, vim and so on.
+My configs for tmux, vim and midnight commander.

 ## How to use